 Historically, Jacques Cousteau is credited for the first extreme altitude diving record in 1968 when he mounted an expedition to Bolivia and Peru’s Lake Titicaca searching for submerged Inca treasure at an altitude of 12,507 ft (3812 m).
 In 1982 a team led by Charles Brush and Johan Reinhard set a new record at the Lago Licanbur volcano in Chile at 19,400 ft (5900 m), and another team led by Nathalie Cabrol (SETI Institute/NASA Ames) at the same location in 2006.
 At the date of this publication, however, the highest recorded dive was at the Pili Volcano in Chile at 20,000 ft (6000 m) by Philippe Reuter, Claudia Henriquez, and Alain Meyes.
 The highest scuba dive in the continental United States was done in September 2013 by John Bali at the Pacific Tarn Lake in Colorado at 13,420 ft (4090 m).

 As more people take to water activities, the risk of decompression illness is getting more common.
-The management of decompression illness requires a multidisciplinary team because of the diverse presentation and high morbidity.
+The management of decompression illness requires an interprofessional team because of the diverse presentation and high morbidity.
 Emergency department physicians and nurse practitioners should refer all symptomatic patients with decompression illness to a hyperbaric chamber without delay.
 Finally, the public should be educated on scuba diving and the importance of gradual ascent.

 |||Krywko DM,Clare DT,Orabi M, Facial Baroparesis Mimicking Stroke.
 Clinical practice and cases in emergency medicine.
 2018 May; [PubMed PMID: 29849252]|